UK film, London theatre takings rise in 2011

 LONDON Theatre-goers in London and film fans across Britain shrugged off economic worries in 2011 and spent more on movies and plays than in 2010, official figures published on Tuesday showed.

-The British Film Institute reported that UK cinema admissions last year rose 1.4 percent to 171.6 million, and box office earnings increased by five percent to 1.04 billion pounds ($1.6 billion).

-The top earning movie of 2011 was "Harry Potter and the Deathly Hallows - Part 2," the eighth and final installment in the J.K.
+The top earning movie of 2011 was "Harry Potter and the Deathly Hallows - Part 2", the eighth and final instalment in the J.K.
 Rowling wizard series which raised 73.1 million pounds.

 In second place was awards darling "The King's Speech" which sold 45.7 million pounds' worth of tickets last year, just ahead of "The Inbetweeners Movie" which earned 45.0 million.